Sactghy/orGraph-backw-async/README.md

 # dirGraph-backw-async

-Directed graph, vertices are executed asyncronously in the reverse order with retaining of dependecies.
+Directed graph, vertices are executed asynchronously in the reverse order with retaining of dependecies.